openclosed-dev/distrobuilder-examples/README.md

 lxc image list
 ```

-A container named 'text' can be launched using the imported image.
+A container named `test` can be launched using the imported image.
 ```
 lxc launch desktop test